 CBD is the abbreviation for cannabidiol.
 Cannabidiol is one of over one hundred chemical compounds called cannabinoids.

-Cannabinoids occur naturally in cannabis plants.
-There are two main types of the cannabis plant—hemp and marijuana.
+Like many compounds, cannabinoids occur naturally in cannabis plants.
+There are two main types of cannabis plant, hemp and marijuana.
 CBD is found in both types of plants, but hemp contains only trace amounts of tetrahydrocannabinol (THC).
 THC is the cannabinoid found in marijuana that gets you “high”.

-Users and research both demonstrate that there are many health benefits associated with the cannabis plant and CBD specifically.
-CBD hemp oil has been shown to relieve inflammation, pain, anxiety, seizures, inflammation, and other conditions.
+In addition to managing arthritis syptoms, there are many health benefits associated with the cannabis plant and CBD specifically, that both users and research demonstrate.
+Also, CBD oil/hemp oil has been shown to relieve inflammation, pain, anxiety, seizures, inflammation, and other conditions.

 The Endocannabinoid System